-"Gutsy, gossipy, and gorgeous, this book tells tales out of school and perfectly channels it all."
+"Gutsy, gossipy, and gorgeous, this book tells tales out of school and perfectly channels it all. -Washington Post

-"The pictures in this terrific book are easily worth the price by themselves, but the anecdotes and text raise the work to a higher level for what they reveal about how the News is processed at America's foremost paper."
+"This volume's terrific pictures are worth the price by themselves, but Kraus's text reveals how the News is processed at America's foremost paper." -San Francisco Chronicle

-"Tantalizing backstage glimpses and art that merited an entire show in the Louvre." -NBC.com
+"Tantalizing backstage stories and art that merited an entire show in the Louvre." -NBC.com

-"Her tale of surviving 3 hours alone with Nixon is worth the price." -History Wire
+"Her extraordinary tale of surviving 3 hours alone with Nixon." -CNN.com

-"Juicy, intelligent prose about the word's top editors." -Serbin Communications
+"Juicy, intelligent prose about the word's top editors." -The London Times

-"An essential book .
-Just read the Saul Steinberg entry – wow." -Fairness & Accuracy in Reporting
+"An essential book ... the Saul Steinberg chapter — wow!" -FAIR / Fairness & Accuracy in Reporting

 "Give this wonderful book to all your friends." -Slate

-"An overflowing treasure chest of ideas, politics and cultural critiques." -Publishers Weekly
+"An overflowing treasure chest of cultural critiques." -Publishers Weekly

-Award-winning 30-year Times art director Jerelle Kraus quit her dream job to write the only whistle-blowing book on The New York Times.
-Its cover image is merely one of the many gems that, after being censored by panicky Times editors, appear here — along with the priceless tales of their rejection — for the first time.
-Frank and sassy, this provocative book is also the sole publication to treat the groundbreaking phenomenon of Op-Ed.
-In launching the world’s first reader-written newspaper page in 1970 (amid much in-house controversy), The Times transformed journalism and prefigured the Internet’s blogosphere by more than a quarter century.
+Award-winning, 30-year Times art director Jerelle Kraus quit her dream job to write the only whistle-blowing book on The NYTimes.
+Frank and sassy, this provocative volume is also the sole publication to treat the groundbreaking phenomenon of Op-Ed.
+By launching the world’s first reader-written newspaper page in 1970 (amid much in-house controversy), The Times transformed journalism and prefigured the Internet’s blogosphere by a quarter century.

-- "I'd go anywhere to see Kissinger hanged."-Pulitzer Prize-winning Times reporter Syd Schanburg
+- "I'd go anywhere to see Kissinger hanged."-Pulitzer-winning Times reporter Syd Schanburg

-- Why one Executive Editor stopped the presses just to kill a feature by Doonesbury’s Garry Trudeau.
+- Why the top Editorial Page Editor actually stopped the presses just to kill a Garry Trudeau (Doonesbury) feature.